-Proposed actions and their impacts to vegetation from Alternative 3B are similar to the impacts described for Alternative 3A, but include additional impacts from the addition of new off-road single-track bicycle trails on the central east and west rims of the park.
+Proposed actions and their impacts to vegetation from Alternative 3B are similar to the impacts described for Alternative 3A, but include additional impacts from the addition of new mountain bike trails on the central east and west rims of the park.
 The proposed actions in Alternative 3B will affect approximately 222 acres (0.9%) of natural vegetation communities within the park when considering the proposed trail restoration efforts, an overall increase of 36 acres.
-Two off-road bike trails (West Rim Trail and the East Rim Trail) account for much of the additional impacts.
+Two mountain bike trails (West Rim Trail and the East Rim Trail) account for much of the additional impacts.
 Table 53 outlines trail impacts within each major vegetation community from Alternative 3B.